sdey1122/auth-frontend-CSS/README.md

+🌟🚀Dive into the world of secure and seamless authentication with my MERN stack app.
+Frontend and backend work in harmony to bring you a delightful login and register experience.
+Join me on this journey of secure access and beautiful design. 💻🔐🌟 #MERN #Authentication #WebDevelopment

 # Features
 <strong>Frontend:</strong> React with Material UI components, custom CSS styles, and keyframe animations for dynamic, responsive UI/UX.<br />
 <strong>Backend:</strong>Node.js with Express, providing RESTful API services.<br />